 The property industry has adapted already to find new ways of working whilst staying safe during the lockdown.
 New technology means agents can conduct virtual viewings to generate interest for listed properties, then those that would like an in-person viewing can arrange one.

 Similarly, alternatives for signing contracts, like using video calls as a means of witnessing signatures and scanning signed contracts as an alternative for people who don’t want to post them are all helping for business to be conducted.
 Measures have also been introduced so that regulators and lenders can now accept scanned photographs, meaning that certified copies of ID are no longer required.

-As of the 13th May 2020 the housing market has been able to open up within the social distancing guidelines, as a result we have plans in place for staying safe which you can read here.
-Regulations allow viewings to take place where safe to do so and updated regulations regarding these changes can be found here.
+As of the 13th May 2020 the housing market in England has been able to open up within the social distancing guidelines, as a result we have plans in place for staying safe which you can read here.
+Regulations allow viewings to take place where it is safe to do so and updated regulations regarding these changes can be found here.

 Should I take my house off the market?

 If your house is already listed then there is no need to take it off the market unless you feel this is the right thing to do.
 Given the circumstances, there are still plenty of searches happening and lots of enquiries being made.
 These enquiries have increased since the housing market changes within the social distancing guidelines came into force which is a great sign for sellers.

 Many people looking to move for various reasons will still be shortlisting properties and making plans for when normality resumes.
 Keeping your property on the market and allowing agents to conduct virtual viewings can help generate an interest in your property while physical viewings can’t take place.